blrchen/azure-speed-test/README.md

 ## Local development environment setup steps

-1. Run CreateSettingsJson.ps1 to provision storage accounts and generate settings.json for backend.
+1. Run **CreateSettingsJson.ps1** to provision Azure storage accounts and generate **settings.json** for backend.
 2. Run **AzureSpeed.AdminConsole.exe**, this tool will take care of everything needs for bootstrapping an Azure storage account to run speed test
     * Enable CORS
     * Create containers
-    * Create a callback.js used for latency test
+    * Upload latency-test.json used for latency test
     * Upload a 100MB dummy file for download speed test (File can be downloaded from <https://www.azurespeed.com/Azure/Download>)
 3. Open **AzureSpeed.sln** in **Visual Studio 2019**
 4. You are all set now, enjoy coding!